20 Top Destinations for a Winter Vacation in the U.S.A.

 Pictured: a 1950s-era poster for the Dartmouth Winter Carnival

 Asheville is an ideal choice for winter travelers who crave a mountain getaway but don’t care for heavy snowfall.
-Situated in the Blue Ridge Mountains of western North Carolina, the city abounds with year-round opportunities to explore the outdoors: seasonal foraging tours for foodies (a growing travel trend); brisk hikes to waterfalls, hilltops, and meadows that let you see the hazy, blue-tinged mountains in somber winter mode; and drives along the Blue Ridge Parkway, an incredibly scenic route that’s much less crowded in the cooler months.
+Situated in the Blue Ridge Mountains of western North Carolina, the city abounds with year-round opportunities to explore the outdoors.
+Brisk hikes will take you to waterfalls, hilltops, and meadows that let you see the hazy, blue-tinged mountains in somber winter mode.
+Or stay in the car for a drive along the Blue Ridge Parkway, which is just as scenic yet far less crowded than in the summer months.
 The enormous 19th-century Biltmore Estate—still the record holder for America’s largest private residence—likewise stays open for tours 365 days a year.
 Back in town, Asheville punches above its weight class when it comes to arts and culinary offerings, with tons of galleries, Appalachian crafts exhibits, live music venues, gastropubs, and coffee shops.

 Emphasis on the “big.”
-With 5,800 skiable acres and 300 named runs spread across four enormous mountains in the Northern Rockies, Montana’s Big Sky Resort is the largest ski area in the country.
+With 5,800 skiable acres spread across four enormous mountains in the Northern Rockies, Montana’s Big Sky Resort is one of the largest ski areas in North America.
 Dramatic views of snow-covered 11,000-foot peaks come standard with zippy trips down the notoriously steep slopes once known as Moonlight Basin (which merged with Big Sky in 2013) as well as gentler runs used in the resort’s acclaimed program of lessons and activities for kids.
 Adults and youngsters not interested in shredding and schussing can opt for zipline tours, sleigh rides, and ice skating, or head southeast for the wintry wonders of Yellowstone National Park (about an hour away by car).

 To be honest, there’s not really a bad time to visit Kauai.
 Hawaii’s lush “Garden Isle” is blessed with pleasant year-round temps and a tropical climate ideal for trekking through rainforests and the colorful Waimea Canyon, marveling at the seaside bluffs at Na Pali Coast State Park, and discovering hidden golden-sand beaches.
 If you need to make the case for a winter visit, point to the migrating humpback whales (they show up from mid-December through March) and a need to reconnect with nature after the stresses of the holidays.
 Keep in mind that this is the rainy season, but downpours don’t last long and, after all, they’re what keeps everything so green.

 After the ball drops in Times Square and the Christmas tree comes down in Rockefeller Center, New York City hotel prices take a dip in response to fewer tourists in town.
-Though bargains in the Big Apple are never easy to come by, some estimates report that average room rates can decrease by as much as 20% from January through March (this does not hold true, however, during crowded special events like Fashion Week in February).
+Though bargains in the Big Apple are never easy to come by, room rates can decrease significantly from January through March (this does not hold true, however, during crowded special events like Fashion Week in February).
 A chilly stroll through Central Park may not appeal to everybody, but culture vultures can feast on a multitude of concerts, art exhibits, comedy shows, and much more.
 The theater season is still at its height in winter, and with less competition from other tourists for tickets, there’s a better chance of snagging seats at hit Broadway plays and musicals.
 After the show, toast to sparkling Manhattan views at a year-round (heated) rooftop bar or cozy up in an inviting tavern with a fireplace.